Vince Velasquez: Minor leagues

-After spending the offseason building his strength and working on improving his strikeout-to-walk ratio, Velasquez began the 2013 season with the Class A Quad Cities River Bandits.
+After spending the offseason building his strength and working on improving his strikeout-to-walk ratio, Velasquez began the 2013 season with the Single–A Quad Cities River Bandits.
 His preseason work proved successful; in his first 75 innings, Velasquez led the Midwest League with 88 strikeouts.
-By the time that he was promoted to the Class A-Advanced Lancaster JetHawks that August, Velasquez had posted a 9–4 record with a 3.19 ERA at Quad Cities, while his 123 strikeouts in 110 innings were good enough for a league-leading 10.06 strikeouts per nine innings pitched.
+By the time that he was promoted to the High–A Lancaster JetHawks that August, Velasquez had posted a 9–4 record with a 3.19 ERA at Quad Cities, while his 123 strikeouts in 110 innings were good enough for a league-leading 10.06 strikeouts per nine innings pitched.
 Velasquez stumbled in his promotion to Lancaster, however, going 0–2 with a 6.14 ERA in his three starts.
 He realized that, at higher levels of baseball, simply having a strong fastball was insufficient to strike out batters, and he spent the offseason working on a curveball to supplement his primary pitch.

 Going into the 2014 season, Baseball America ranked Velasquez as the sixth-highest prospect in the Astros' farm system.
 He returned to Lancaster to start the season as part of an eight-man rotation that alternated between starting games and pitching in relief.
 Although Velasquez missed two months of the season with a groin injury, 2014 proved to be a breakout season for him.
 He started seven games and appeared 12 times in relief, posting a 4.37 ERA in the process.
 Velasquez also helped take Lancaster to the California League playoffs.
 Their performance in the first half of the season led to a bye for the first playoff round before they went on to sweep the Inland Empire 66ers in the South Division finals.
 Velasquez pitched in Game 1 of the South Division series, allowing only two hits in six innings of a 7–3 victory.
 He went on to start Game 3 of the championship series against the Visalia Rawhide, earning a no decision in the Jethawks' 5–4 walk-off home run win.
 Lancaster went on to take the California League title, their second championship in their 19-year history.